 Unfortunately, the culture of drug abuse and addiction is constantly in motion – here in Boise, Idaho, elsewhere in the United States, and everywhere in the world.
-The way and the frequency that people use their drug of choice evolves and new and ever-more-dangerous substances are introduced into society.
+The way and the frequency that people use their drug of choice evolve and new and ever-more-dangerous substances are introduced into society.

 Substance abuse is a very real and present threat here in Boise.
 Idaho, taken as a whole, has long had a maligned, yet unfortunately-well-deserved, reputation as a state where the rate of drug use is often higher than other places across the country.

 Addiction is a disease that is at once both highly personal and deleterious to the rest of society.

 To the individual, addiction manifests itself uniquely – the drug of choice, the amount abused, the frequency, and the toll it takes upon their own personal life.

 To the rest of society, addiction is a disease that has real costs upon EVERYONE, including non-addicts.
 These costs can be financial and measurable – crime, health care costs, the need for more law enforcement and prisons – or societal and harder to quantify – broken families, generational drug abuse, the need for more frequent interventions by Child Protective Services.

 In either case, having an accurate snapshot of the illicit drug activity in Boise, Idaho, the rest of the state, and the entire country can give everyone a realistic idea of the magnitude of the problem, which may in turn help inspire new avenues of thought to combat the scourge.

 Usage Trends Nationwide – According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) latest statistics (2013), 24.6% of Americans age 12 or older used some sort of illegal drug within the last 30 days.
 This figure represents 9.4 % of the entire population, up from 8.3% the year before.